 Most existing explainability methods for video models adapt image-based techniques to the spatiotemporal domain.
 Feature attribution methods highlight regions influencing predictions~\cite{stergiou2019saliency, li2021towards} but typically produce pixel‑level saliency maps that lack semantic depth, temporal coherence, and robustness to noise~\cite{adebayo2018sanity, arun2021assessing}.
-Concept‑based methods link predictions to human‑interpretable concepts~\cite{ji2023spatial, saha2024exploring}, yet often rely on static clustering or predefined concept sets, limiting their ability to capture dynamic motion patterns critical for video understanding.
+Concept-based methods link predictions to human-interpretable concepts~\cite{ji2023spatial, saha2024exploring}, yet often rely on static clustering or predefined concept sets, which limits their ability to capture dynamic motion patterns critical for video understanding.
 While feature attribution reveals where a model attends and concept‑based methods indicate what it focuses on, neither clarifies how the input must change to alter the prediction, making them non‑actionable.
-For example, a saliency map may highlight an object and a concept‑based explanation may confirm its relevance, but neither specifies whether the object should be added, removed, resized, or recolored to change the outcome.
-In contrast, counterfactual explanations (CEs)~\cite{wachter2017counterfactual} explicitly identify the minimal, targeted changes required to flip a model’s decision, offering actionable and causally grounded insights essential for video analysis.
+For example, a saliency map may highlight an object, and a concept‑based explanation may confirm its relevance.
+However, neither specifies whether the object should be added, removed, resized, or recolored to change the outcome.
+In contrast, counterfactual explanations (CEs)~\cite{wachter2017counterfactual} explicitly identify the minimal, targeted changes required to flip a model’s decision, offering actionable and causal insights essential for video analysis.

 Recently, generative approaches have been explored for producing video CEs.
 Existing methods~\cite{reynaud2023feature, zong2025text} utilize diffusion models guided by textual prompts, without incorporating feedback from the target video model during generation.
 Instead, they follow a model‑agnostic strategy, using the target model only for post‑hoc evaluation rather than steering the generation process.
-Consequently, while these approaches can produce visually plausible counterfactuals, they offer limited insight into the model’s decision‑making process.
-Moreover, both approaches operate entirely in pixel space, leading to high computational costs and poor scalability to longer sequences or higher‑resolution videos.
+Consequently, although these approaches can produce visually plausible CEs, they provide limited insight into the model’s decision-making process and may even yield unreliable or misleading explanations.
+Moreover, both approaches operate entirely in pixel space, resulting in high computational costs and poor scalability for longer sequences or higher-resolution videos.